 Most children and teenagers will wear their braces for 12 – 24 months.
 It does however depend on your individual needs and how crooked or crowded your teeth are.

 Wearing a retainer after your orthodontic treatment is an important step, because it keeps your teeth stable in their new position.
 To help you maintain your new smile, we provide a free retainer for you at the end of your braces treatment.

-In addition, after completing your treatment, our Specialist Orthodontist will also see you for a further two complimentary appointments at six monthly intervals, to ensure all is well.
+In addition, after completing your treatment, our Orthodontist will also see you for a further two complimentary appointments at six monthly intervals, to ensure all is well.

 How much will my Braces cost?

 We understand that price is an important consideration.
 Like any orthodontic treatment, the cost of your braces is dependent on the type of brace that you are having, your suitability for treatment, the complexity of your treatment and how long your treatment will take.

 When you come to see us for your first consultation, we will determine the most appropriate braces treatment for you and provide you with a treatment plan and cost.

 - Any breakages of the brace, bracket and wires are included.